laurii/getting_and_cleaning_data/Codebook.md

 ### Tidy data-set creation process

-The raw dataset is created using following steps:
+The tidy dataset is created using following steps:

 1. Train and Test sets fo x-data is merged